Costs for D&O insurance for SPAC IPOs rose dramatically between 2020 and the end of 2021.

 Remember that at the time a broker is placing a D&O insurance policy for a SPAC IPO, the broker is also negotiating the price of the six-year tail (the policy extension that allows the policy to respond to claims that arise after the de-SPAC transaction closes).

-Finally, there is the normal bag of tricks: Writing smaller layers with each carrier, taking a higher self-insurance retention, or purchasing a Side A-only policy.
+Finally, there is the normal bag of tricks: Writing smaller layers with each carrier, taking a higher self-insurance retention, or purchasing a side A-only policy as Priya Cherian Huskins explains in her Side A Insurance Overview for Directors & Officers.
 In the right circumstances, these methods may be worth pursuing.

 Timing and Next Steps for SPAC IPOs